2017 PSC Fort Lauderdale Pro Soccer Combine attendees Deshawon Nembhard and Matheus Ayrolla have earned trials with USL outfit Charleston Battery.

 Speaking following confirmation of the trials, PSC Director Tom Taylor reflected on what he believes is a fantastic opportunity for both players.

 “We know college soccer in Florida is of a high level – there’s lots of talent in the area and that’s why we stage our combines in the state each and every year,” said Taylor.

 “Players who compete at a good college level often turn their noses up when we approach them about attending a combine – perhaps thinking they are of too high a standard to participate.
 That’s why I’m pleased both Matheus and Deshawon were confident enough to attend the Fort Lauderdale event, and now they’ve been rewarded with an excellent pathway into the USL.
-That pathway is invaluable in a league which is becoming increasingly difficult to be a part of, as the standard of soccer and number of overseas players joining the USL clubs rises each year.
+That pathway is invaluable in a league that is becoming increasingly difficult to be a part of, as the standard of soccer and the number of overseas players joining the USL clubs rises each year.

-“I’m delighted that Matheus and Deshawon caught the attention Michael Anhaeuser, it means they have an opportunity to earn themselves contracts with a top-quality USL side.
+“I’m delighted that Matheus and Deshawon caught the attention of Michael Anhaeuser, it means they have an opportunity to earn themselves contracts with a top-quality USL side.
 Charleston is one of the USA’s longest-standing professional soccer franchises, with a rich history and a fantastic soccer-specific stadium and training facility.